First, check that the message...

 If all the above are true, this is almost certainly a genuine message sent from the University's Exchange mail system, and applies only to staff and research students.
 See the images below showing examples of such messages.

 When your mailbox is approaching capacity, Exchange will send you a warning email (labelled as being from Microsoft Outlook) showing you how much space you are using and how much is left.
 However, it is for information only and does not ask you to reply or to disclose any information in any way, so can be considered safe.
+Outlook Web App (OWA) will also show an on-screen warning when you login.

 Any other email about your email quota is almost certainly a fake and must be ignored - see our important article about phishing emails.